UsamaSec/SOC-Log-Analyzer/README.md

 ## Why This Project

 Built as a follow-up to my [Home-SOC-Lab](https://github.com/usamabhatti3492/Home-SOC-Lab) project, where I detected a brute-force attack using Splunk's search interface.
-This script reimplements that same detection logic in Python — grouping failed login events by source IP and flagging suspicious activity — to demonstrate the underlying mechanics a SIEM automates, and basic security scripting/automation skills.
+This script reimplements that same detection logic in Python, grouping failed login events by source IP and flagging suspicious activity — to demonstrate the underlying mechanics a SIEM automates, and basic security scripting/automation skills.

 ## Tools Used
 Python 3 · csv (standard library) · Kali Linux